 Research shows that slipping on a pair of rose-colored glasses contributes to long-term, long-distance success.

 “In general, emotional self-disclosure elicits the partner’s disclosure and understanding, which may lead the person to idealize the partner and relationship.”
 Ultimately, if you idealize your partner, you’re more likely to overlook their flaws.
-What’s more, gossip bridges the gap and keeps you both in the loop, especially if one of you is permanently stationed largely around your circle of family and friends.
+And when you're moving forward in an LDR, ignoring each other's flaws isn't such a bad idea.